arsam31/SAAC02-Notes/README.md

 - The packet will always have source, then destination, then response.

 ### Egress-Only Internet Gateway
+- It's an internet gateway which only allow connections initiated from inside a VPC to outside.
 - IPv4 addresses are private or public
 - NAT allows private IPs to access public networks and receive responses.
 - NAT will not allow externally initiated connections IN.